-This is one of Brisbane’s best urban walks for both its variety – secluded bush, city vistas, river boardwalk, bars and cafes – and the unique ambience of Teneriffe’s leafy streets encased by the old brick woolstores.
+This is one of Brisbane’s best urban walks for both its variety – secluded bush, city vistas, river boardwalk, bars, cafes, antiques, a tea lounge and Swiss chocolatier – and the unique ambience of Teneriffe’s leafy streets encased by the old brick woolstores.

 While mostly on paved paths, in one section there’s a bush track with a steep non-railed section that can be a challenge for the non-sure-footed as well as stairs and a small hill to climb.
 It is recommended that proper enclosed walking shoes should be worn.

 1. The walk starts at Teneriffe Ferry Terminal, with arrivals by GlyderBus from West End, St Brisbane, City and Valley.
 Parking here can be tricky to find and the area is heavily imbued with parking metres although a bit of persistence will pay off.
 From the terminal head towards the left (when facing land) and take the riverfront walk for about 500m until it becomes a wide timber deck.
 This area used to be the loading wharves for all the goods from the woolstores as evidenced by the old rusting dock bollards at intervals along the path.